3.2.7 Extra expenses for food (subsistence) and accommodation (lodging) in connection with work-related stays away from the home

 Expenses for food in connection with travel between commuter accommodation and home (home visits)

-You can claim a deduction for additional expenses (food) for home visits when the journey does not involve an overnight stay, but lasts for six hours or more.
+If you have free board at your place of work, you can claim a deduction for additional expenses (food) for home visits when the journey does not involve an overnight stay, but lasts for six hours or more.

 How do I enter this in the tax return?